devskiddlee/modular/README.md

 # modular
-A library for modular handling of events made primarly for cheat clients
+A c++ library for modular handling of events made primarly for cheat clients